michael/documents-legacy/2013-01-09-substance-okfn.md

 ## Towards open digital publishing with Substance

 I'm the maintainer of [Substance](http://substance.io), an open software platform for collaborative composition and sharing of digital documents.
 In this little essay, I'd like to sketch the challenges that modern publishing systems face today.
-I'd also like to come up with ideas how the complexity can be handled with the help of user-driven software.
-With Substance, our team is implementing some of the proposed ideas, not only to verify their feasability but also to release a full-featured and free-to-use publishing system as a modern alternative to existing publishing solutions.
+I'd also like to come up with ideas how the complexity can be handled with the help of specialized user-driven software.
+With Substance, our team is implementing the proposed ideas, not only to verify their feasability but also to release a full-featured and free-to-use publishing system as a modern alternative to existing publishing solutions.

 ## Challenges of modern digital publishing

 ### Content Creation

-First off, documents need to be written.
-Text needs to be annotated and structured.
+First off, content needs to be created.
+Text needs to be written, annotated and structured.
 Images, tables and lists need to be added.
 Today, the addition of interactive content (such as visualizations, interactive maps, etc.) becomes increasingly important and should be supported by publishing systems.

 ### Quality Management